The Irish Celtic Cross

 The meaning of the Irish Celtic Cross

 One of the defining features of the Irish Celtic Cross is the head of the cross.
 Some people suggest the ring represents the sun.
 Therefore, merging Christian and Celtic imagery, as it’s said St Patrick did in his attempt to convert the Celts to Christianity.
 As a result, many people often refer to the Celtic cross as a Celtic Sun Cross.
-However, others suggest the ring on Celtic Crosses represent the Celtic Shield.
+However, others suggest the ring on Celtic Crosses represents the Celtic Shield.
 Others also say it represents the halo of Jesus Christ.

 Some historians have suggested that Celtic Crosses have mirrored trees.
 Celtic people felt a deep connection to nature, especially towards trees.
 Trees were an important part of Celtic beliefs and culture.